Novel Emergent Phases in a Two-Dimensional Superconductor

-In Fig.~\ref{fig:pd}, we present the phase diagram for the system at a prototypical gate voltage of $V_g=100$~V constructed by combining the results obtained in the previous parts of this Article.
-Analogous to Ref.~\cite{saito2018quantum}, this rich phase diagram hosts several distinct phases and regimes, separated by phase transitions or crossovers.
-At zero temperature, the superconducting phase, (defined via the temperature where $R_\square$ reaches 1\% of its normal state value), and the conventional weakly localized normal state are separated by an anomalous metallic regime featuring a low but nonzero temperature-independent resistance.
-With increasing field, (at low temperatures), the system remains an anomalous metal, whilst displaying the temperature dependent cloaking of the Griffiths phase wherein the putative Griffiths singularity gets cut-off at low temperatures.
-With increasing temperature, the anomalous metal crosses over into a regime dominated by the thermally-assisted motion of vortices.
-The cross-over between the anomalous metal and the TAFF regime (blue squares), are defined as the points where $R_\square$ deviates from the TAFF equation, see Fig.~\ref{fig:fig.1}(d).
-Upon a further temperature increase, the system crosses over to a regime dominated by thermal fluctuations of the order parameter amplitude.
-This cross-over line (marked by yellow stars) follows from a Ullah-Dorsey scaling analysis \cite{ullah1991effect}, as described in the Supplemental Materials.
-Finally, the crossover from the thermal fluctuation dominated phase to the conventional weakly localized metal is reached at even higher temperatures.
-This cross-over boundary (depicted by the purple open triangles) is constructed following the discussion centred around Fig.~\ref{fig:fig.3}(a).
+In Fig.~\ref{fig:4}(e), we present the phase diagram for the system at $V_g=100$~V constructed by combining the results obtained in the previous parts of this letter.
+It hosts several distinct phases and regimes not seen in previous studies on 2D superconductors~\cite{doi:10.1021/acs.nanolett.1c01426}.
+At $T\rightarrow 0$, the superconducting phase (orange-shaded region; defined via the temperature where $R_\square$ reaches $1$\% of its normal state value) and the conventional weakly localized normal state are separated by the possibly AM regime (green-shaded region).
+With increasing field (still at low temperatures), the system remains an AM while displaying the temperature-dependent cut-off of the Griffiths phase, wherein the putative Griffiths singularity gets cut off at low temperatures.
+With increasing temperature, the AM crosses over into a regime dominated by the thermally-assisted motion of vortices (pink-shaded region).
+The crossover between the AM and the TAFF regime (open blue squares) is defined as the points where $R_\square$ deviates from the TAFF equation; see Fig.~\ref{fig:4}(a).
+Upon a further temperature increase, the system crosses over to a regime dominated by thermal fluctuations of the order parameter amplitude (blue-shaded region).
+This crossover line (marked by yellow stars) follows from a Ullah-Dorsey scaling analysis \cite{ullah1991effect}, as described in the Supplemental Materials.
+Finally, the crossover from the thermal fluctuation-dominated phase to the conventional weakly localized metal is reached at even higher temperatures.
+This crossover boundary (depicted by the purple triangles) is constructed following the discussion centered around Fig.~\ref{fig:fig.2}(a).\\